 A bowl of plain oatmeal may be just what the doctor ordered for your pooch.
 It’s full of fiber and extremely gentle on tummies, so the brief change in diet shouldn’t cause too many digestive issues.

 Make sure you don’t add any sugar or other additives, though.

 Just about any fish is good for dogs, and salmon is the best of the bunch.
 It’s filled with protein and omega fatty acids, which helps keep your dog’s coat, eyes, and brain healthy.

-Be sure to cook it thoroughly, though, as undercooked salmon can have a deadly parasite in it.
+Be sure to cook it thoroughly, though, as undercooked salmon can have deadly parasites in it.
 Also, depending on where the fish is caught, it could be high in mercury or other contaminants.

 Rice is gentle on stomachs and easy to prepare.
 It also pairs perfectly with many of the meats on this list, as it helps to add inexpensive bulk to the meal.

 It has a high glycemic index, though, which could spell trouble for dogs with health issues like diabetes.
-Too much can also cause constipation, so try to limit the amount you feed your pup.
+Rice does not cover your dog’s protein requirements as it is mainly a carb, so limit the amount you feed your pup.